 Bikmo cycle insurance covers you from theft at home and away from home.
 But, as the majority of our claims are for accidental damage, you’ll be pleased to know you’re covered for that too, along with vandalism, clothing, helmets and accessories, plus much more.

-When buying a new bike via Cyclescheme, you’ll be able to activate 14 days free cover with Bikmo to ensure you start riding worry free.
-You, as a Cyclescheme customer, also benefit from exclusive savings when you take out a cycle insurance policy with Bikmo.
+When you buy a new bike through Cyclescheme you’ll be able to activate 14 days free insurance with Bikmo so you can ride worry-free; you’ll also benefit from exclusive savings after the 14 days are over.
 Bikmo also offers an additional 25% reduction on your premium if you are insuring an e-bike.